hewison-chris/agora-cl-docs/website/docs/how-agora-cl-works/validator-lifecycle.md

 ## ACTIVE State

 Once the activation epoch arrives, the validator is activated and assigned responsibilities including [proposing](/docs/terminology#propose) or [attesting](/docs/terminology#attest) to blocks on the beacon chain.
 Validators  receive either rewards or penalties to the initial deposit based upon their overall performance.
 A validator must remain in the active state for 2048 epochs (~9 days) before it is eligible to exit.
-If a validator's balance drops below 16 ETH (typically due to inactivity), it will be ejected.
+If a validator's balance drops below 16 BOA (typically due to inactivity), it will be ejected.
 Ejections are treated the same as a voluntary exits.

 ## EXITING State
 An ACTIVE validator may request to exit by submitting a signed [VoluntaryExit](https://github.com/ethereum/consensus-specs/blob/v0.10.0/specs/phase0/beacon-chain.md#voluntary-exits) operation to the Ethereum network.
 Assuming the validator has been in the active state for at least 2048 epochs (~9 days), the validator will be assigned an exit_epoch that is determined by the length of the exiting queue.
 Under normal circumstances, four validators may exit in each finalised epoch.